Effect of total dose proton irradiation on the performance of Kinetic Inductance Detectors for far-Infrared space observatory

 with the dark phase responsivity

 which is proportional to the resonator Q factor.
 Here $\Delta$ is the energy gap of aluminium, $\eta_{pb}$ the pair breaking efficiency \cite{Guruswamy_2014}, $N_{qp}$ the quasiparticle concentration, which can be obtained from the noise as function of bath temperature, and $S_{\theta}$ the phase noise power spectral density.
 Cosmic ray interactions with the aluminium could reduce $\tau_{qp}^*$ due to increased disorder, leading to trapping effects \cite{Barends2009a, deRooij2025b} resulting in a reduction in $d\theta/dP_{dark}$ and increase in NEP.
 Furthermore, $Q$ could be degraded due to additional losses.
 In a previous room temperature irradiation experiment described in \citet{Karatsu_2015}, KIDs were placed in front of a proton beam (160~MeV) and no significant effect was observed after $\sim10$~krad dose.
 Since defects created by particle hits are most likely to be mobile at room temperature, there is a concern that only a full cryogenic measurement can correctly represent he situation in flight\cite{watkins_2000}.

 To this aim, we have illuminated 2 KID arrays with high energy protons, with a total dose equivalent to a 10 year mission lifetime and characterized the detector performance before and after the proton beam illumination.
 All this was done at the detector operating temperature of 120~mK in front of the proton beam line of the \textbf{Par}ticle \textbf{T}herapy \textbf{Re}search \textbf{C}enter (PARTREC), located in Groningen University, the Netherlands \cite{gerbershagen:hiat2022-mo3c2}.

-The PRIMAger instrument is composed of two focal planes: a hyperspectral focal plane consisting of absorber-coupled KIDs, which are virtually identical to the KIDs developed for FIRESS, and a polarimetric focal plane composed of antenna-coupled KIDs\cite{PRIMA}.
-Small arrays of both type of KIDs were designed, fabricated, and characterized before the the irradiation campaign.
-The antenna coupled KID array has 27 detectors is the same as the one described in \citet{Baselmans_2022}, while the absorber array has 30 KIDs with a design similar to the one described by \citet{dabironezare2025}.
+The PRIMAger instrument is composed of two focal planes: a hyperspectral focal plane consisting of absorber-coupled KIDs, and a polarimetric focal plane composed of antenna-coupled KIDs\cite{PRIMA}.
+Early small prototypes of both type of KIDs were designed, fabricated, and characterized before the irradiation campaign.
+The antenna coupled KID array has 27 detectors is the same as the one described in \citet{Baselmans_2022}, while the absorber array has 30 KIDs with a design similar to the one described by \citet{dabironezare2025}, however, both arrays are not fully optimized within PRIMA sensitivity specifications.

 The antenna coupled KIDs consist of a wide coplanar waveguide (CPW) section made of niobium-titanium-nitride (NbTiN) loaded with an interdigitated capacitor (IDC), fabricated on a silicon substrate.
 At its shorted end the CPW is made of 16 nm aluminium with a 400 nm wide central line deposited on a 100~nm thick silicon-nitride (SiN) membrane.
 A combination of a spacer wafer, mounted using Perminex, and a lens array to provide efficient radiation coupling, mounted on the spacer wafer with Epotek 2216, was used.
 The antenna KIDs have resonant frequencies between 2.5 and 4.5 GHz.
 Further details are given in~\cite{Baselmans_2022}.